mjl-/ding/README.txt

 - Use docker images: Ding assumes you create self-contained programs, such as statically linked Go binaries or JVM .jar files.
-If you need other services to run tests, say a database server, just configure it when setting up your repository in Ding.
+If you need other services to run tests, say a database server, just configure it when setting up your repository in ding.
 If you need certain OS dependencies installed, first try to get rid of those dependencies, as a last resort install the dependencies on the machine running ding.